What Headphones Does MKBHD Use? (His Personal Picks vs. What He Reviews)

 Frequently Asked Questions

 Usually yes, up to about $350.
 Beyond that you're paying for diminishing returns.
-The $200-350 range (Sony XM5, Bose QC45) represents genuinely better sound and ANC versus budget options.
-Above $400, the improvements are subtle.
+The $200-350 range (Sony XM5, Bose QC Ultra) represents genuinely better sound and ANC versus budget options.
+Above $400 (AirPods Max, high-end IEMs), the improvements are subtle unless you're doing professional audio work.

 Get new articles in your inbox